cljs/api/README.md

 descriptions, examples, cross-refs, and associate each ClojureScript form with an equivalent Clojure form where appropriate.

+CLJS master branch changes are represented with a pseudo-version ending in `+`.
+For example, if `1.9.23` is latest published version, `1.9.23+` will represent what is currently in master.

 ## License

 MIT, Copyright © 2014-2016 Shaun LeBron